Nydrazid Side Effects

 Generic Name: isoniazid

-Note: This page contains side effects data for the generic drug isoniazid.
-It is possible that some of the dosage forms included below may not apply to the brand name Nydrazid.
+Note: This document contains side effect information about isoniazid.
+Some of the dosage forms listed on this page may not apply to the brand name Nydrazid.

 For the Consumer

 Along with its needed effects, isoniazid (the active ingredient contained in Nydrazid) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking isoniazid: